Housing Advice

 1. A fully assured tenancy.
 This means that the landlord has to give a reason to evict the tenant.

 2. All tenancies will be rolling contracts.
-This means tenants can decide when they want to end the contract.
-(If you're on a joint contract, you will still need to agree with your housemates about when you all want to end the tenancy).
+This means tenants can decide when they want to end the contract by giving notice to their landlord.

 New type of notice for landlords to serve on students

-The Renters' Rights Bill will take away landlord's ability to give notice to tenants without a reason.
-However the Government has agreed an exception to this for students.
+The Renters' Rights Act will take away a landlord's ability to give notice to tenants without a reason.
+However, the Government has agreed an exception to this for students.
 Landlords will be able to give a notice to require students to leave the property at the end of the academic year.
-This will be known as a Ground 4A notice
+This will be known as a Ground 4A notice.

 Students living in halls or other university accommodation